-The reality is, once new moms leave the hospital, they also leave behind the support team of nurses, doctors, and lactation consultants.
-They go home to a new baby and lots of new experiences that they must navigate on their own.
+The reality is, once new parents leave the hospital, they also leave behind the support team of nurses, doctors, and lactation consultants.
+They go home with a new baby and lots of new experiences that they must navigate on their own.
 That’s where Kaci comes in!
 She offers some online resources, like the video I'm sharing today!

-In this video, Kaci shares the basics of breastfeeding.
-With her easy-to-follow tips, you’ll have a bit of a leg-up when you start your breastfeeding journey!
+In this video, Kaci shares the basics of breast/chestfeeding.
+With her easy-to-follow tips, you’ll have a bit of a leg-up when you start your breast/chestfeeding journey!